tajakobsen/unxml/README.md

 }
 ```

+ 1. Creates the instance of `Parsing`, but with XML-namespaces.
+ 2. Creates a `dateParser` that will parse dates with the format `yyyy-MM-dd`.
- 1. The xpath selects on an attribute in the xml
+ 3. The xpath selects on an attribute in the xml
- 2. We use a [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) to parse the value as a [LocalDate](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html).
+ 4. Use the preconfigured namespace `app` to select the email.
- 3. We do a xpath selection on a wildcard, to create an array.
+ 5. We do a xpath selection on a wildcard, to create an array.
 The `String` contents of the nodes are parsed into `Integers`.

 #### Return Json object